In civilization, we are:

 This book is for:

-- those who suffer in any way—spiritually, mentally, emotionally, physically, socially, ecologically—and who need hope that their suffering is impermanent
+- those who suffer in any way—spiritually, mentally, emotionally, physically, socially, ecologically—and need hope and a way out

-Darkroom retreating is for anyone to whom it makes sense and who feels moved to do it, whether to heal from acute illness or to simply see what it’s like.
-Besides psychic illness, much physical illness is psychosomatic and therefore amenable to self-healing in darkness.
+Darkroom retreating is for anyone to whom it makes sense and who feels moved to do it, whether to heal from acute illness or just see what it’s like.
+Much if not all physical illness is psychosomatic and therefore amenable to self-healing in darkness.

 However, darkness is no escape.
 Sometimes illness needs to be addressed in other obvious ways first.
-But just knowing about darkroom retreating can be greatly encouraging.
-Acquaintance with hygienic principles is invaluable in healing from any illness.
+But just knowing about darkroom retreating can be greatly encouraging in doing so.
+It helps puts things in perspective.
+And acquaintance with hygienic principles is invaluable to healing from any illness.

 how to use this book

 Above all, this book presents an idea for consideration.
-For now, applying it is not at issue.
-You can only do something like this if you want to.
-And you can only want to if you know enough about it.
-So take your time absorbing the idea.
-Natural motivation comes from rational belief, which comes from knowledge.
-Thus, first invest your time in knowledge by reading every word, cover to cover.
+For now, doing a retreat is not at issue.
+To do something like this, you must know how and you must want to.
+To want to, you must believe in it.
+To believe, you must know enough about it to find it true.
+So first, learn the idea.
+Natural motivation comes from rational belief.
+Invest your time in knowledge by reading every word of this book, cover to cover.
 As Finn says, “Nothing costs more than what you don’t pay for.”

 Once you are motivated, use the book as a manual for making basic darkness for yourself at your own place.
-Download the companion zip file to get all the plans for components as well as some reference reading.
+Download the companion darkroom retreat zip file to get all the plans for components.
+Or find a retreat center.
+See prepare for resources.

 Help from others may or may not come.
 You are the one you have been waiting for.
 The need for self-reliance applies to darkness more than anything else I’ve ever gotten involved with.
 It has been hard for me to recover enough of a self to rely on, to ferret out remnants of it I didn’t know I had.
 But bit by bit, “a little here, a little there”, the task is being accomplished.

-The full application of the idea of hygienic darkroom retreating consists of doing retreats of increasing length alternated with periods of making the radical changes in lifeway you are now capable of.
+The full application of the idea of hygienic darkroom retreating consists of doing retreats of increasing length alternated with periods of making the radical changes in lifeway one becomes capable of in darkness.
 This includes studying and applying the rest of hygiene.
 Continue until your psychic integrity and physical health are completely restored.
 Live.

 Chapters are mostly practical with a dose of theory to start with.

-- hygiene: the theory underlying the restful use of darkness
+- hygiene: the general theory underlying the restful use of darkness

 - format: ways to use darkness in retreats and daily life

-- protocol: what little there is to do in a hygienic darkroom retreat
+- protocol: what to do in a retreat

 - design: darkroom specifications